Toloka/docs/en/guide/concepts/project.md

 {% cut "How do I create a task using both input and output text fields?" %}

-You can see how it's implemented in the  template where a string-type output field is used.
+You can see how it's implemented in the “[Transcript of audio recordings](../tutorials/transcript-audio.md)” template where a string-type output field is used.
 In the “Text recognition from an image” template, you can view how to describe text input fields.
 Please note that if you later want to use the Dawid-Skene aggregation method, you must specify allowed values.

 {% endcut %}